cvdlab/Plasm.jl/docs/src/numbering.md

 ## Numbering cellular complexes

-To get a proper view of data types used by `LARVIEW` and `LARLIB` packages, look at the [Glossary](glossary.md) document.
+To get a proper view of data types used by `LARVIEW` and `LinearAlgebraicRepresentation` packages, look at the [Glossary](glossary.md) document.